 An additional element that could change the ‘investment’ in programs to empower connected factory workers is governments’ investments in particular manufacturing areas (with Life Sciences being a perfect example).
 These programs often go hand in hand with educational support and initiatives to make groups of workers more used to work with digital, connected and data-driven tools.

 57 percent of manufacturing leaders feel they lack skilled workers to realize their goals: actions to take

 Finally, it’s not just governments: with ever more ecosystems and platforms in particular industries where quite some training had to be done by prominent vendors during the pandemic, one can expect an influx of skilled workers in some areas too.
-There have been many industries where workers traditionally were less digital-savvy and hadn’t adopted digital tools, services and attitudes that much where training became important overnight.
+There have been many industries where workers traditionally were less digital-savvy and hadn’t adopted digital tools, services and attitudes that much where training for some new kind of new (more digital) normal became important overnight.

 Still, in the meantime, the challenge remains, and manufacturers can’t wait.
 According to a survey by Gartner, presented in May 2021, a whopping 57 percent of manufacturing leaders feel that their organizations lack the skilled workers that can support their smart manufacturing digitization plans.